A wide range of signs, including weight gain and loss, can signal a hormonal imbalance. Many conditions that cause hormonal imbalance can be treated.

 PCOS can cause problems during pregnancy for both you and your baby.
 There are higher rates of:

 - high birth weight

-- admission to and time spent in the NICU
+- admission to and time spent in the neonatal intensive care unit

 Hormone imbalances are associated with many chronic, or long-term, health conditions.
-Without proper treatment, you could be at risk of several serious medical conditions, including:
+Without proper treatment, you could be at risk for several serious medical conditions, including:

 Hormones are responsible for many of your body’s major processes.
 When hormones become unbalanced, the symptoms can be extremely varied.

 Hormonal imbalance can cause a variety of complications, so it’s important to seek treatment as soon as possible.
 Talking with your doctor as soon as you notice any changes in your body or energy levels is a key step in treating a hormonal imbalance early.